 Are you confused about “How to Choose Yarn?”
 When it comes to yarn, everyone has a preference.
 Some people prefer a smooth, less fuzzy yarn.
 Others prefer a fuzzy, soft yarn.
 For whatever reason, people have a yarn preference.

-Personally, I prefer a smooth yarn to a fuzzy yarn.
+I prefer smooth yarn to fuzzy yarn.
 It sounds strange, but it is a preference that I have.
 I think that yarn does not have to be 100% perfect to be good.
-There are many good yarns on the market that are fuzzier than others, but I do not think that that is the only way to yarn.
+Many good yarns on the market are fuzzier than others, but I do not think that is the only way to yarn.

 1. Consider your fiber choice

-Since fiber comes in so many different types, how do you choose which one to use?
+Since fiber has many different types, how do you choose which one to use?
 There are several factors to consider.
-The size of the fiber is important since the smaller the fiber, the less bulky it will be.
+The size of the thread is important since the smaller the fiber, the less bulky it will be.

 The type of fiber makes a difference as well.
-Animal fibers tend to be bulkier than plant fibers, which in turn are bulkier than manmade fibers.
-The company your yarn is produced in is another important factor when choosing your fiber.
+Animal fibers tend to be bulkier than plant fibers and sturdier than artificial fibers.
+The company your yarn is producing is another crucial factor when choosing your thread.

 The manufacturer may be able to improve the condition of the fiber, or they may simply be producing it in bulk.
 The size of the fiber also affects the cost of the yarn.
 Larger fibers are going to be more expensive to produce

 You may have heard that yarn comes in different weights.
 Once you decide on your yarn of choice, you’ll want to consider your yarn weight.
 This refers to the thickness of the yarn itself.

 The weight number often specifies the difference between the yarns.
 So if you’re knitting, you’ll see that different yarn weights are used to crochet additional items, but perhaps you’ve heard that you can choose which yarn to use based on weight.